-Q) How long will I wait to be seen in a walk in clinic?
+Q) How long will I wait to be seen in a Queue & Wait clinic?

-A) We cannot predict how busy a walk in clinic will be as it depends on how many people choose to attend.
-If you are coming to a walk in clinic be prepared to wait and be aware we have several clinics running at the same time, which may mean some service users are seen sooner than others ie if they have an appointment.
+A) We cannot predict how busy a Queue & Wait clinic will be as it depends on how many people choose to attend.
+If you are coming to a Queue & Wait clinic be prepared to wait and be aware we have several clinics running at the same time, which may mean some service users are seen sooner than others ie if they have an appointment.

 Q) Will I have to pay for my treatment?